 The Society was founded in 1979 after several local enthusiasts gathered together and decided to form a club.
 Together with a few coin collectors, The Milton Keynes Coin and Stamp Club was formed and held it's first meeting at the Methodist Hall, Queensway, Bletchley, Milton Keynes.

 A committee was formed with Mr. Black as Chairman, Mr. B. Teal as Treasurer and Mr. Chambers as Secretary.
+Other Committee members were Mr Pete Garner, Mr Robin Brown and Mr Sid Geary.
 The Club aimed to provide collectors in the new borough of Milton Keynes, a meeting place where they could discuss their hobby, hear speakers give talks on their own collections, competitions and an opportunity to buy and swap stamps with other members.

 In 1980, to help raise money for club funds, it was decided to hold a Stamp Fair which was open to the general public as well as the club's own members.
 It proved to be very successful and today the club holds three fairs a year.